World Usability Day 2024 and How Accessibility is Changing the Digital World

 UX Design Without Barriers - How to Make Digital Services Accessible to Seniors

-Martin Krupa, co-founder of ui42, managed to captivate the audience with his lecture on the topic “UX Design for Seniors.”
-At the beginning, he showed examples of designs from everyday life that were originally meant to simplify daily tasks but paradoxically made them even more complicated.
+Martin Krupa, co-founder of ui42, captivated the audience with his lecture on the topic “UX Design for Seniors.”
+He began by showing examples of designs from everyday life that were originally meant to simplify daily tasks but paradoxically complicate them even more.
 These moments clearly underscored why intuitive and accessible design is crucial, especially for seniors who face visual impairments, limited motor skills, or weakened cognitive abilities.

 The aging population in Slovakia is a reality we cannot change.
 However, what we can change are digital services, websites, and applications to make them truly accessible to everyone - including seniors.
 Relying on the assumption that today's working-age generation will maintain their digital skills into retirement is a myth.
 Therefore, interfaces must be designed to suit all age groups.
 The European Union is also actively involved in this effort, introducing new regulations to support the accessibility of digital services in 2025, requiring compliance with WCAG 2.2 standards.
 These standards include rules for creating websites and applications that are accessible to all users.